apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Alternatively, you can also [build API Test Base by yourself](/docs/en/build-api-test-base-by-yourself).

 ## Prerequisite: Java 11+
-Install JRE (Java Runtime Environment) or JDK (Java Development Kit) 11+ if it is not already on your machine.
+[Install JRE (Java Runtime Environment) or JDK (Java Development Kit)](/docs/en/install-java) 11+ if it is not already on your machine.

-For example, if you want to install OpenJDK 12 on Windows, here is a [quick tutorial](https://java.tutorials24x7.com/blog/how-to-install-openjdk-12-on-windows).

-To verify Java is on your machine, just open a command line window and run
+To verify Java is on your machine, just open a command line window/terminal and run

 ```
 java -version